-Newton's laws of motion and universal gravitation, the laws of conservation of energy and momentum, the laws of thermodynamics, and Maxwell's equations for electricity and magnetism were all more or less nearly complete at the end of the Nineteenth Century.
+Newton's laws of motion and universal gravitation, the laws of conservation of energy and momentum, the laws of thermodynamics, and Maxwell's equations for electricity and magnetism were all more or less nearly complete at the end of the 19th century.
 They describe a universe consisting of bodies moving with clockwork predicatability on a stage of absolute space and time.
 They were used to create the machines that launched two waves of industrial revolution — the first one powered by steam and the second one powered by electric current.
 They can be used to deliver spacecraft to the ends of the solar system with hyper-pinpoint accuracy.
-They is mathematically consistant in the sense that no one rule would ever violate another.
+They are mathematically consistent in the sense that no one rule would ever violate another.
 They agree with reality to a high degree of accuracy as tested in experiment after experiment.

 There is nothing new to be discovered in physics now.
 All that remains is more and more precise measurement.

-This has been attributed to William Thomson a.k.a.
-Lord Kelvin (1824-1907) in an address to the British Association for the Advancement of Science in 1900, but I haven't been able to find a primary source to back this claim up.
-A similar comment was made by the German-American scientist Albert Michelson (1852-1931) in 1894.
+This has been attributed to William Thomson, Lord Kelvin (1824–1907) in an address to the British Association for the Advancement of Science in 1900, but I haven't been able to find a primary source to back this claim up.
+A similar comment was made by the German-American scientist Albert Michelson (1852–1931) in 1894.

 [I]t seems probable that most of the grand underlying principles have now been firmly established and that further advances are to be sought chiefly in the rigorous application of these principles to all the phenomena which come under our notice….
 An eminent physicist has remarked that the future truths of physical science are to be looked for in the sixth place of decimals.

 Albert Michelson, 1894

 And again in 1903.